obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 This will provide mocks for all functions that are called in `onload()`.
 Run `npm run test` again - your test will unfortunately still fail.
 ##### Use jsdom to enable usage of browser specific API

-With the obsidian mock in place, your test will still fail, because the example plugin accesses `document` and `window` in `onload()`.
-This fails since jest is by default running in a `node` test environment that does not provide such objects.
+With the Obsidian mock in place, your test will still fail, because the example plugin accesses `document` and `window` in `onload()`.
+This fails since Jest is by default running in a `node` test environment that does not provide such objects.
 The most straight forward way to fix this is to switch to the jsdom test environment that emulates the capabilities of a browser (or electron app).

 1. Open a terminal and run `npm i jest-environment-jsdom`
 2. In `jest.config.js` adjust `testEnvironment` to use `jsdom`: `testEnvironment: "jsdom",`